- This event has passed.

 Join us as we remember the 155th Anniversary of the Breakthrough Battle, which ended the 292-day Petersburg Campaign and forced the Confederate withdrawal from Petersburg and Richmond.
 A mere seven days later the surrender took place at Appomattox.

-This weekend the Park will host a full schedule of activities and programs for walk-in visitors each day.
-Visitors will have the opportunity to drill with the troops, cook soldier’s food and watch firing demonstrations and more.
+The Park will host a full schedule of activities and programs for walk-in visitors each day.
+Visitors will have the opportunity to meet General U. S. Grant portrayed by Kenneth J. Serfass, drill with the troops, watch battle demonstrations, learn about 19th Century healing remedies and recipes and listen to period fife and drum band music and more.